Jerrysuper123/pharmacy-pal/README.md

 ## Summary

 ### Project Context
-Covid19 has strained Singapore's medical system.
-To avoid infection hotspots (i.e. clinics or hospitals), many netizens seek help from pharmacies when falling ill.
-When Googling for nearby pharmacies, the search results might not always be accurate, with clinics and hospitals mixing in.
+Inevitably, Covid19 has strained Singapore's healthcare system.
+Also to avoid infection hotspots (i.e. clinics or hospitals), many netizens now seek help from pharmacies when falling ill.
+However, when Googling for nearby pharmacies, the search results might not always be satisfactory, with clinics and hospitals mixing in.

 In addition, many also started using online sources to do their own symptom diagnosis, at times purchasing drugs on their own.
 This has paved way for the rising of [illegal online pharmacies](https://www.straitstimes.com/singapore/courts-crime/the-rise-of-illegal-online-pharmacies) in Singapore, definitely a cause for concern.

-### value proposition
+### Value proposition and objective
 Pharmacy-pal is designed to aid "self-care through pharmacy" in the midst of Covid19.
-Not only does the it gives the direction for the nearby pharmcy in addition to registered pharmacist info, it also helps you on symptom diagnosis & medication recommendation.
+Not only does the it gives the direction for the nearby pharmacy together with the pharmacist info, it also provides symptom diagnosis & medication recommendation.

 ## 1. Strategy
 This section mainly discusses:
-- Creator's objective and users' needs match-fit
+- App creator's objective and users' needs match-fit
 - Users' pain points and app features designed to resolve them

-### Objective
-This app is designed to help people who want to:

-- Find locations of registered pharmacies, along with pharmacist info
-- Do symptom diagnosis and medication search-up

 ### target market
 Our target groups could be divided into:

 1. basic users